eudoxia0/flashcards/Inbox/Molecular Biology of the Cell.md

 Q: Term for the set of all genes in an organism.
 A: Genome

-Q: What is tRNA short for?
-A: Transfer RNA.

-Q: What is mRNA short for?
-A: Messenger RNA.

-Q: Where does translation happen?
-A: In the ribosome.

 Q: How many possible codons are there?
 A: $$4^3$$